Teaching in 2019

-Claudia Scott is Professor of Public Policy at Victoria University and coordinates and teaches post-graduate courses in policy analysis and advising, regulatory policy, and local government.
+Claudia Scott is an Emeritus Professor of Public Policy at Victoria University and coordinates and teaches post-graduate courses in policy analysis and advising, regulatory policy, and local government.
 She served as Professor of Public Policy at the Australia and New Zealand School of Government (ANZSOG) from 2003-2014 and was involved in the design and delivery of several policy-related courses in the Masters of Public Administration Executive Programme.
 She was appointed as an ANZSOG Fellow in 2015.

 Professor Scott is co-author (with Karen Baehler) of Adding Value to Policy Analysis and Advising (2010, UNSW Press).
 She was Project Leader of the FRST Local Futures Research Project on Strategic Planning and Policy in Local Government which examined strategic policy and planning practices under the LGA 2002 and subsequent amendments.
 Research outputs from the project included several publications and working papers including two monographs published by the Institute of Policy Studies in 2006 and 2011.
 Professor Scott has maintained teaching and research activities relating to the local government sector.

 She continues her long-standing interest in the design and delivery of public and tailored short courses, workshops, and programmes which enhance policy capability and performance in the public sector.

 - Scott, C., Reid, M. and McNeill, J. (2011), Local Futures Research Project, Local Government Strategic Planning: in Theory and Practice, Institute of Policy Studies, 2011

 - Scott, C. and Baehler, K. (2010) Adding Value to Policy Analysis and Advising, Sydney, UNSW Press.